Stone Flooring Rejuvenation – Tips on What and How To Do It

 Resealant Application for Your Stone

 It is advisable to reseal your stone after deep cleaning.
-It will help in keeping it in good condition whilst straying away from potential damage, stains, etch and among others.
+It will help in keeping it in good condition whilst straying away from potential damage, stains, etch and others.

 Here are the steps of correctly resealing your stone in your home: